 According to Sir Antony Gromley, the angel’s significance is three-fold: firstly, it commemorates the statue’s construction site, which is a depleted coal mine; secondly, the statue grasps the transition of UK from the industrial age to the information age, which rather befits its location, sitting atop a depleted coal mine; lastly, it serves as a focal point for the evolution of hopes as well as fears as a nation.

-From an artistic point of view, this statue represents Sir Gromley’s mastery over art and engineering.
+From an artistic point of view, this statue represents Sir Gromley’s mastery of art and engineering.
 Despite its wingspan, the angel can withstand winds of more than 100 miles per hour.

 24. Christ of the Abyss – Key Largo, St. George’s, Genoa